Bayonne Bridge: Roadbed

 Between 2013 and 2019, the bridge's clearance was raised approximately 64 ft, from 151 to 215 ft.
 A new roadway was constructed above the existing roadway within the current arch structure.
 This new clearance was to accommodate Post-Panamax ships.

 Arch

-The Bayonne Bridge's arch resembles a parabola, but is made up of 40 linear segments.
-The lower chord of the arch rises 266 ft above the Kill Van Kull, while the upper chord is 325 ft above the waterway.
-The design of the steel arch is influenced by the Hell Gate Bridge, also in New York City, designed by Ammann's mentor Gustav Lindenthal.
-Gilbert had designed an ornamental granite sheathing over the steelwork as part of the original proposal, but as in the case of the George Washington Bridge, the stone sheathing was eliminated in order to lower the cost of the bridge due to material shortages during the Great Depression, leaving the steel trusses exposed on both bridges.
+The Bayonne Bridge's steel parabolic arch is made up of 40 linear segments.
+Its lower chord rises 266 ft above the Kill Van Kull, while the upper is 325 ft above the waterway.
+The arch is influenced by the Hell Gate Bridge in New York City, designed by Ammann's mentor Gustav Lindenthal.
+Gilbert had specified an ornamental granite sheathing over the steelwork as part of the original proposal, but as in the case of the George Washington Bridge, the stone was eliminated in order to lower the cost of the bridge during the Great Depression.
 It was the first bridge to employ manganese steel for the main arch ribs and rivets.